Two decades of innovation.

 Software Development Department Expands

-- John Gordon joins from IDEXX, eventually becoming Director of Software Development, through present.
+- John Gordon joins from IDEXX, eventually becoming Director of Software Development, to 2021.

 - Todd Merry comes on board, filling multiple roles including PM and QA, through present.

 - Brett Amundsen begins as a QA tech with public sector experience and remains eight years before returning to public service.